SkylineCommunications/dataminer-docs/dataminer-overview/DevOps Enablement/What_is_DataMiner_DevOps_Enablement.md

   Optionally, you can choose to leverage that expertise and call upon our exceptional coaching and consultancy services, to empower and grow your DataMiner DevOps Professionals teams, and to further accelerate the value delivery towards your business.

 - **Community Support**: DataMiner features the largest global open community of ICT experts across various market verticals by far, representing a wealth of expertise and knowledge that your DataMiner DevOps Professionals can tap into and derive value from.
-The community covers all aspects of DataMiner, of course, but also goes far beyond this and really immerses your teams in the overall new world mindset.
+The community covers all aspects of DataMiner but also goes far beyond this and really immerses your teams in the overall new world mindset.

-While at the initial stages of the DataMiner DevOps Enablement, the focus is on baseline education and knowledge for your DataMiner DevOps Professionals.
-That focus will swiftly begin to shift towards effectively involving the DataMiner DevOps Professionals with the actual deliverables for the projects at hand, enabling them to gain hands-on experience at the soonest viable opportunity.
+While during the initial stages of the DataMiner DevOps Enablement, the focus is on baseline education and knowledge for your DataMiner DevOps Professionals, that focus will swiftly begin to shift towards effectively involving the DataMiner DevOps Professionals in the actual deliverables for the projects at hand, enabling them to gain hands-on experience at the soonest viable opportunity.

 The mindset is that the DataMiner DevOps Professionals become **fully integrated members of the implementation squad** and get prepared to take the lead on continuously **evolving the solution to meet the equally continuously evolving needs of the business**.